ryanpetris/disposamail/README.md

 ## Project Location

-A public instance of this project is being hosted at [disposamail.net](http://disposamail.net/), and the source code primary hosted on [GitLab](https://gitlab.com/petris/disposamail).
+A public instance of this project is hosted at [disposamail.net](http://disposamail.net/), and the source code primary hosted on [GitLab](https://gitlab.com/petris/disposamail).
 If you're browsing this source on GitHub or any other location, please visit [gitlab.com/petris/disposamail](https://gitlab.com/petris/disposamail) to get the latest copy.

 ## License